ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 In `print_items`, we specify that `items` can be any iterable of strings.
 That means you can pass a list of strings, a set of strings, a tuple of strings, or any object that yields strings when iterated.
 The function simply loops and prints each item, not caring about the concrete type of `items`.
-If we had restricted `items` to, say, `List[str]`, we wouldn’t be able to pass a set of strings, even though printing each item of a set would work just fine.
+If we had restricted `items` to, say, `List[str]`, we wouldn't be able to pass a set of strings, even though printing each item of a set would work just fine.
 Thus, `Iterable[str]` makes the function more general purpose.

 The `generate_numbers` function is a simple example of a generator.